tarantool/doc/doc/1.7/reference/configuration/cfg_hot_standby.rst

     and trying to take the lock.
-    If the primary instance goes down for any reason, the lock will be released. in this case, the standby instance will succeed in taking the lock, will connect on listen address and will become the primary instance.
+    If the primary instance goes down for any reason, the lock will be released. in this case, the standby instance will succeed in taking the lock, will connect on the :ref:`listen <cfg_basic-listen>` address and will become the primary instance.
     Expect to see a notification ending with the words ``I> ready to accept requests``.